Skip to content

 maxWaitMsHTTP request wait cap, capped at one hour.

-The response includes the normal OpenAI-style choices[0].message.content plus an ennodia object with the run ID, status, selected harnesses, task IDs, Compare ID when present, and budget estimate.
+The response includes the normal OpenAI-style choices[0].message.content plus an ennodia object.
+The object contains the run ID, status, selected harnesses, task IDs, Compare ID when present, and budget estimate.

 Limits and failures are returned as JSON with cache-control: no-store: